 - Print a word search for your reader based on his favorite books.
 From Where the Wild Things are to The Chronicles of Narnia, theres several to choose from.

 - Interested in finding out more about the book your child is reading?
-Check out Carol Hurst’s Children’s Lit
+Check out Carol Hurst’s Children’s Lit. website for a list of comprehensive reviews.

 - Would you like to read a book with your 8th grader?
 Check out this list of 10 award winning books written for adults that have “special appeal” to young adults.